Updated July 13, 2023

 The importance of the double-declining method of depreciation can be explained through the following scenarios.
 Sometimes, when the company is looking to defer the tax liabilities and reduce profitability in the initial years of the asset’s useful life, it is the best option for charging depreciation.

 Also, in some cases, certain assets are more valuable or usable during the initial year of their lives.
 Therefore, by using the double-declining method, i.e., charging high depreciation expenses in initial years, the company can match the cost with the benefit derived through the use of the asset in a better way.

 Advantages of Double Declining Balance Method

-- It helps the company in reducing tax liability by charging higher depreciation expenses in the initial years of the asset’s useful life.
+- It helps the company reduce tax liability by charging higher depreciation expenses in the initial years of the asset’s useful life.

-- It distributes the cost of using the asset more evenly, i.e. in the initial years when the maintenance cost is low, depreciation expense is higher, and later on, when the asset requires more repairs and maintenance, depreciation charge is lower, which helps in maintaining the equality or evenness.
+- It distributes the cost of using the asset more evenly, i.e., in the initial years, when the maintenance cost is low, the depreciation expense is higher, and later on, when the asset requires more repairs and maintenance, the depreciation charge is lower, which helps in maintaining the equality or evenness.

 Disadvantages of Double Declining Balance Method

 The disadvantages of using the double-declining balance method are as follows: